 Because so many sites share the same server there are limits to resources that each website site can use; this is one of the major drawbacks of shared solutions (more on this later).
 But, the advantages outweigh the disadvantages – for four main reasons.

 Price – Shared-hosting packages can cost as little $5.99 per month.
 Hosting solutions like Dedicated, VPS and Cloud hosting can cost upwards of $100 per month.
 For those just starting out and with limited budgets shared hosting is a no-brainer.

-It is enough – If you have a small blog with modest levels of traffic (2k a day), which doesn’t use massive amounts of media – images, videos, live streaming – shared hosting is enough to meet your hosting needs.
+It is enough – If you have a blog with up to 5k visitors per day, which doesn’t use massive amounts of media – images, videos, live streaming – shared hosting is enough to meet your needs.

 Fully Managed – With shared hosting, you don’t have to worry about server maintenance.
 The provider looks after all the back-end server admin.
 At no extra cost to you!